fmxsh/f3c/f3c-spec.md

 | 6   | [terminator definition] | [1-5]    | [1-5]           |           |            | context       |
 | 7   | [terminator expression] | [1-5]    | [1-5]           |           |            | context       |

-1-5 is part of the data.
-6 and 7 are part of the syntax as user defined syntax.
+1-5 is _data_, meaning it is _content_.
+6 and 7 are part of the syntax as user defined syntax, and thus is _context_.

 The term _atomic_ is used, meaning the value is taken as given.
 A non-atomic value is a value that is not taken as given, but is processed in some way.